Getting started with anything new is often the hardest part but with little kit and some basic knowledge you can start your outdoor swimming journey.

 - Some reservoirs, not all, allow swimming.
 They are usually owned by water companies and most have a ‘no swimming’ rule, some for good reason, so find somewhere else.

 - Inland bathing areas like Frensham Pond, River Wharfe at Ilkley and Port Meadow in Oxford are accepted swimming spots.
-You can find more on bathing water here.
+Find more on bathing water quality on the Environment Agency Service.

 What you will need